spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 # Cluster Policies

 Cluster policies provide various cluster management and governance operations that can be performed to keep clusters up-to-date, conformant and secure.
-These operations can be performed on a sheduled basis or on demand as required.
+These operations can be performed on a scheduled basis or on-demand as required.

 <Tabs identifier="Feature Name">